 Do I need to register?

 The Act requires that network operators register their information with the Police Registrar.
 A network operator is defined in the legislation as “a person who owns, controls, or operates a public telecommunications network; or a person who supplies (whether by wholesale or retail) another person with the capability to provide a telecommunications service”.

 We recommend that you seek your own legal advice to determine whether you or your organisation might be considered a network operator under the TICSA.
 You may also contact us to receive guidance on whether you fall under the TICSA for lawful intercept purposes, or refer to the NCSC.

 The Registrar is a role created in the TICSA for a suitable person whose responsibilities include the register of network operators.
-The Commissioner of Police has appointed Assistant Commissioner Malcolm Burgess as the Registrar.
+The Commissioner of Police has appointed Assistant Commissioner Richard Chambers as the Registrar.